-When you first get your implant dentures (This page has been removed), we might recommend that you wear a bite guard to protect them.
+When you first get your implant dentures, we might recommend that you wear a bite guard to protect them.
 This may cause you some concern about the durability of your implant dentures, but don’t worry.
 There are many reasons why will recommend this at first.

 We’re Just Being Careful